-When SKSN was registered as a Trust in 1997, Dr Bhairoon Singh Bhati, joined the school as Joint Secretary.
-Armed with an MA and Ph.D. in Sociology, his dream was to turn these physically challenged children into self-sufficient citizens of the world, who will not be dependent on their families for their livelihoods.
-And he's doing just that, since taking over the reins as Secretary, the school population of SKSN has increased from 240 children to over 500 physically disabled students.
+When SKSN was registered as a Trust in 1997, Dr Bhati, joined the school as Secretary.
+Armed with an MA and Ph.D. in Sociology, his dream was to turn these children with disabilities into self-sufficient citizens of the world, who would not be dependent on their families for their livelihoods.
+And he has been doing just that, while holding the reins as Secretary.

-Sneh Gupta joined SKSN as Executive Director in 1998.
-In 2001, she was instrumental in introducing physically challenged rural girl students to the school; she strongly believes in disabled girls having the same rights to an education as their able-bodied counterparts.
-Today, SKSN accommodates 146 underprivileged girls who would otherwise be deprived of an education.
+Sneh's prime responsibility as President of SKSN involves broadening this rural boarding school's horizons.
+This entails forging alliances with individuals and organizations that share her vision of putting the SKSN ethos - a center of excellence for the physically disabled - on the world map.
+In 2001, she was instrumental in introducing rural girl students with disabilities into the school, which until then, only provided schooling for boys; she strongly believes in disabled girls having the same rights to an education as their able-bodied counterparts.
+Today, SKSN accommodates almost 250 underprivileged boys and girls with disabilities, who would otherwise be deprived of an education.